 How to Assess Your Wardrobe Needs

-- Climate – consider your climate – do you need separate summer and winter wardrobes plus items for those in between seasons?
+Consider your climate – do you need separate summer and winter wardrobes plus items for those in between seasons?

-- Personality – do you get bored easily liking change?
+Do you get bored easily liking change?
 Do you prefer more of a uniform approach to dressing?
 Knowing what you like really helps you decide what you need in your wardrobe.

-- Lifestyle – note down what your average weeks look like and all the things you do.
+Note down what your average weeks look like and all the things you do.
 Then think about clothing requirements for each of these activities and how much time is spent in each dressing style (such as formal business, relaxed business, smart casual, casual, exercise, special event wear etc.).
 Relate the percentages of time spent in each to your the volume of each in your wardrobe.
 Remember, even though you may only spend 4 hours a week doing exercise, you will most likely need to have multiple exercise outfits as they need to be washed after each short session.

-- Inventory – you could take a complete inventory of your wardrobe – you can use one of the wardrobe apps on your smartphone, or you can turn around all the hangers in your wardrobe and only turn them back when you’ve worn an item (when it comes back from the wash) and after a year you’ll see just what you’ve been wearing and what hasn’t been worn.
+You could take a complete inventory of your wardrobe – you can use one of the wardrobe apps on your smartphone, or you can turn around all the hangers in your wardrobe and only turn them back when you’ve worn an item (when it comes back from the wash) and after a year you’ll see just what you’ve been wearing and what hasn’t been worn.
 Photograph your outfits and keep all the pics in an album, then you can see which items get worn and which don’t, which will help you understand more about what you wear.

-- Plan your outfits – download my Weekly Outfit Planner here and then start planning outfits for the coming weeks.
+Download my Weekly Outfit Planner here and then start planning outfits for the coming weeks.
 You will start to see which garments get lots of use, where you are lacking in clothing and what you prefer to wear.
 You will need to do this over each season to ensure that you’re not ignoring clothes because the weather doesn’t allow for wear.

-- Try a wardrobe capsule challenge – create a mix and match wardrobe of around 30 garments and ignore all other clothes in your wardrobe.
+Create a mix and match wardrobe of around 30 garments and ignore all other clothes in your wardrobe.
 Wear them for the next 2-3 months and see how you feel.
 Are you feeling bored and stifled by the lack of clothes or do you feel more free?
 This is another way to discover whether you need more options or prefer a more uniform style of dressing.

-- Wear everything – this is the opposite of a capsule challenge.
+This is the opposite of a capsule challenge.
 Instead of limiting your choices, challenge yourself to wear everything in your wardrobe over the coming 6 months.
 Turn all your hangers backwards and try each day to reach for something with a backwards hanger (as in step 4 turn the hangers to face forwards when you’ve worn an item).
 Photograph your outfits and then see if you like how they appear on you.
 You may want to make alterations, you may discover a new outfit, or you may find that you’re just not a “dress person” or a “pants person” or whatever it is that those garments that languish in your cupboard are.
 Doing my Evolve Your Style challenge can give you lots of ideas to try as you are working through your wardrobe.

-- Clear out the clutter – once you’ve worked through what you do and don’t need, what you do and don’t like, what does and doesn’t work (and doing a program like 7 Steps to Style where you discover the colours, shapes and styles of clothes that suit you can really help you in this), get rid of the stuff that doesn’t make you feel good.
+Once you’ve worked through what you do and don’t need, what you do and don’t like, what does and doesn’t work (and doing a program like 7 Steps to Style where you discover the colours, shapes and styles of clothes that suit you can really help you in this), get rid of the stuff that doesn’t make you feel good.
 Ask yourself when you put on an outfit “Out of 10, how does this make me feel?”
 If you can only say “this outfit is a 5” (or less), then try and understand why.
 Fit?
 Fabric?
 Quality?
 Personality?
 Colour? etc (read this post about creating your perfect wardrobe).
 If it can’t be improved, then let it go.
 As they say, if you can’t see the woods for the trees, you need to clear everything out to create a better functioning wardrobe so you can see what you really do have that works.
 Without clearing out the clutter your wardrobe will never be manageable.